 The Best Things to do in Bologna Italy

 At first glance, Bologna seems like a relatively compact, unassuming city.
 When you compare it Italian cities such as Milano, Roma, or Firenze, Bologna appears as a small town with few archealogical highlights.

 Don’t be deceived.
 Whether you are embarking on a weekend break to Bologna or exploring the area as part of a wider Italy travel itinerary, rest assured, you won’t be short of things to do in Bologna while in town.

 Hang Out in Piazza Maggiore

-Today, bustling Piazza Maggiore exudes a charming atmosphere as well-dressed Italians use the square as a rendezvous point for their meetings, coffee breaks and dates.
-Historically though, the square was used for political announcements and hangings!
+Today, bustling Piazza Maggiore exudes a charming atmosphere.
+Well-dressed Italians use the square as a rendezvous point for their meetings, coffee breaks, and dates.
+Historically, the atmosphere here was much more macabre – the square was used for political announcements and hangings!